kingharrison/rules.rockdafloor/README.md

 * Freeze: Can have one point of contact
 * Acro: Acro up to one flip and two twists, in any combination

-## Crew Showcase Routines and Battles Overview
+## Crew Showcase Routines And Battles

 Crew battles are one of the most exciting parts of breaking—where teamwork, creativity, and performance come together on the floor.
-It’s not just about individual skills—it’s about chemistry, timing, and the story your crew tells through movement.
+It's not just about individual skills—it's about chemistry, timing, and the story your crew tells through movement.

-For the 2025–2026 season, each crew may have up to five dancers on the floor during their Showcase Routine.
-Crews will have up to 2½ minutes to perform a choreographed Showcase Routine to music provided by the crew.
-Judges will watch the full performance and score it based on execution, originality, synchronization, use of breaking elements, and overall impact.

-After all crews have performed and the scores are tabulated, the top-scoring teams will move into battle rounds to determine the winner.
-At minimum, the top 2 crews will advance.
-If participation allows, we will expand to top 4 or top 8 for bracket-style battles.

-Crew routines should be a showcase of unity, style, and stage presence—this is your moment to shine together.
-For this first season there is no level separation between crews.
+### Crew Levels And Eligibility

+For the 2026-2027 season, crews compete within skill Levels: Beginner, Intermediate, Advanced, and Pro.
+Each crew follows all of the skill recognition rules of its Level (see [Levels](#levels)) in both the Showcase Routine and battle rounds.
+Skills performed outside the crew's Level rules are not recognized.

+A crew is 4 to 7 dancers.
+Crews with fewer than 4 or more than 7 dancers may still perform and be judged for feedback, but as exhibition only—exhibition crews cannot place or advance to the battle rounds.

+A dancer may compete on one crew per event.
+Dancers who compete on a crew must compete 1v1 at the same Level as their crew, with the Intro exception noted in [Levels](#levels).

+Crews are split by age Division only when there are enough crews to support it; otherwise ages are combined within a Level.
+Levels are never combined—an Advanced crew of 5-7 year olds will never battle a Beginner crew of 5-7 year olds.
+When age splits are used, a crew competes in the age Division of its oldest dancer.

+Advanced and Pro crews battle for monetary prizes.
+Prize money for Advanced crews must always be less than prize money for Pro crews.

 ### Crew Showcase Routine Rules

-All routines must be 2:30 minutes or less.
-For every full 5 seconds over the 2:30 a crew is still performing, the final placement will be lowered by one.
-Timing of the routine will be measured from the first sound / noise / piece of music from the routine before performed.
+Crews have up to 2 minutes 30 seconds to perform a choreographed Showcase Routine to music provided by the crew.
+Crews must submit their showcase music to the event DJ before registration closes.
+Judges score the routine on execution, originality, synchronization, use of breaking elements, and overall impact.
+Judges stop judging at 2:30—anything performed after that point is not scored.
+Timing is measured from the first sound of the crew's music.

-Showcase Routines may contain up to 5 people in the performance at one time.
-The same 5 dancers that start the routine must remain the same the entire routine (no substituting dancers in and out during the routine).
-Routines may use less than 5 dancers, but must have at least 3 to be a crew.
+The same dancers that start the routine must perform the entire routine—no substituting dancers in or out during the routine.

-If there are 3 or more crews performing Showcase Routines, only the top routines will be selected to move on to the Battle rounds.
-Performance and placement of their Showcase Routine will determine seeding for the battle round, but will not have any other carry over for battles.
+Within each Level: if 3 or more crews perform Showcase Routines, the top-scoring crews advance to the battle rounds (top 2 at minimum; top 4 or top 8 if participation allows—the Battle Host will announce the advancement count before showcases begin).
+Showcase placement determines battle seeding but carries no other weight into the battles.
+If two crews tie in showcase score for the final advancing spot, the head judge's score breaks the tie; if still tied, both crews advance.

-If there are only 2 crews performing Showcase Routines, the winner will get one point.
-As there are only two crews, they will both move on and battle.
-The winner of the crew battle will also receive one point.
-If the two crews split the points, there will be a 1v1 battle between each crews best dancer.
-The winner of this 1v1 will determine the crew winner.
+If only 2 crews perform in a Level, the showcase winner earns one point, and both crews advance to battle.
+The winner of the crew battle also earns one point.
+If the crews split the points, each crew selects one dancer for a single-round 1v1 tiebreaker, and the winner of that round decides the overall crew champion.

 ### Crew Battle Rules

-Each crew will have 3 total rounds to battle another crew.
-Judges will award, per judge, one point to either crew each round.
-The winner of the crew battle will have the most points.

-Each side will get up to 1 minute per round for their crew to perform.
+A crew battle is a 5-round vs 5-round (5v5) dance battle—each crew gets 5 rounds, alternating sides.
+Each round, a crew may send out one dancer or multiple dancers.
+Multiple dancers per round is preferred: routines, commando moves, and teamwork are what separate a crew battle from a 1v1.

+When a Level advances 4 or 8 crews, the crew battles run as a seeded bracket with the same stages as 1v1: earlier stages first, a Third Place Battle between the Semifinal losers, then the Finals.
+Every crew battle, including the Third Place Battle, is the full 5-round format.

+The Battle Ref begins the count-off on each crew round at approximately 1 minute (see [Round Timing And Count-Offs](#round-timing-and-count-offs)).
+Battle round music is provided by the event DJ.

+Judges do not award points round by round.
+After the final round, each judge simply picks the crew they think won the battle—Left, Right, or crossed arms (X) for a tie.
+The majority decides.
+If the judges' vote lands in a tie, each crew performs one additional round and the judges vote again.

+Crew battles move fast.
+When one crew's round ends, the opposing crew is expected to take the floor immediately.
+A crew that hesitates too long (at the Battle Ref's discretion) can have that round stolen by the other crew going again.
+Be ready, be aggressive, and take the floor quickly—do not hesitate.

-No assisted tumbling (example: toe pitch back tucks) are allowed.
-All other breaking safety rules are allowed.
+No assisted tumbling (example: toe pitch back tucks) is allowed.
+All other breaking safety rules apply.

-## Bandana Skills Progression

-To help give coaches, parents, and BBoys and BGirls a progressive path to learn and develop skills we introduce a colored bandana system.
-All skills goals to earn each bandana help to prepare and develop the dancer into the following bandana, and compete in the level of each bandana.
-All skills within the bandana are allowed to battle in the level they are associated with.

-### Intro / Beginner Bandanas

-#### White

-#### Yellow

-### Intermediate Bandanas

-#### Orange

-#### Blue

-#### Purple

-### Advanced Bandanas

-#### Green

-#### Red

-#### Camo

-### Elite Bandanas

-#### Black

-## Skill Development

-Though there are defined guidelines for each level of competition, each breaker and each school will develop progressions and skills in an order that most benefits their students.
-We have created a Skill Progress Sheet so that each school can tailor the skills individually for each breaker, and mark as they attain those skills.
-Notice the skill sheet does not specifically refer to how a skill should look, but how well they perform the skill in the eyes of the coach / studio.
-There is recognition for attempting a skill as just attempting takes effort and encourages development.

-* [Skill Progress Sheet PDF](https://rules.rockdafloor.com/Skill_Progress_Sheet.pdf) - Use this sheet to create a list of skills for a BBoy or Bgirl and mark their progress so they (and their parents) can see development.